-The Association is an incorporated body, formed in 1891.
-The control of the business and affairs of the Association rests principally with the Executive Committee.
-The Executive dates back as far as 1899.
-From 1922 the Executive has been selected by the Association as a whole.

-The present system of electing executive members to specific portfolios was introduced in 1956.
-The Executive Committee now comprises the President, the two Vice-Presidents and Treasurer, and eleven portfolio holders.

-The Executive acts as the official mouthpiece for the Association, and takes official action on behalf of the Association in the interests of the Student body.
-Through the Executive which acts as a co-ordinating body the Association undertakes a very wide variety of activities.
+The Association is an Incorporated Society founded in 1891.
+The control of the business and the affairs of the Association rests with the Executive Committee elected annually and consisting of a President, Man and Lady Vice-President, Treasurer, and ten Portfolio Holders.
+The Executive is the official mouthpiece for the Association and takes official action on behalf of the Association in the interests of the student body.
+Through this Executive which acts as a co-ordinating body the Association undertakes a wide and varied amount of activities.

-There are over sixty clubs and societies affiliated to the Association covering all spheres of student interest.
-Many of these have been active for a number of years and are widely known in Auckland.
-The sports clubs cater for almost all sporting interests and most participate in local inter-Auckland-club competitions and in the NZUSU tournaments.
+There are over ninety clubs and societies affiliated to the Association covering many spheres of student interest.
+The sports clubs cater for almost all sporting interests and most participate in local Auckland inter-club competitions and in the NZUSU tournaments.
+The cultural societies cater for a wide range of religious, academic, social, and political interests and participate in the annual NZUSA Arts Festival.
+Information about these clubs and societies is available in the Orientation Handbook.

-Over the years many athletes of national fame have gained prominence while competing for University clubs.
-Those with more intellectual interest are catered for by the wide range of religious, academic, social, political, and other societies.

-Equally widely known are the Association's activities during the annual capping week.
-These celebrations began in the 1890's with demonstrations at the capping ceremony.
-Now capping festivities include the production of Revue, the holding of a procession through the city centre, the publication of Capping Magazine and a collection on behalf of charity.
-These take place in the final week of the first term.
+The Association's activities during the annual Capping Week are widely known and publicized.
+These celebrations began in the 1890s with demonstrations at the capping ceremony and have grown to include the production of a revue, the holding of a 'Procesh' through the city centre, the publication of a Capping Magazine, and a collection on behalf of a charity for handicapped persons set up in 1969 and administered by a Board of Trustees including student representatives.

-The Association organises many social functions including the Freshers Prom in March and Graduation Ball in May.
-Dances and social gatherings are held from time to time throughout the year.

-During the first two weeks of the academic year the Association organises an orientation fortnight to help acquaint new students with the various facets of university life.
-The association organises student concessions for its members with a number of firms in the city, and also with the promoters of various attractions of interest to students.
+The Association organises social functions during the course of the year including Freshers Prom in March and Graduates Ball in May.
+During the first two weeks of the academic year the Association organises the Orientation Fortnight to acquaint new students with the variety and facets of university life.
+The Association organises student concessions for its members with a number of city firms and with the promoters of attractions of interest to students.
+The Association also runs a temporary vacation employment bureau for the Christmas vacation.